-The term N-Point Function (or N-Point Correlation Function) is used in Cosmology for correlation functions that correlate values of a function on a surface according to their spatial distribution.
+The term N-Point Function (or N-Point Correlation Function) is used in Cosmology for functions that correlate values of some function on a surface according to their spatial distribution.
 The "N" indicates the number of values being correlated as follows:

 Analogous functions are possible for 4 or more points.